 From USD 280

-Head northwest to visit Ahu Te Peu, a platform with some impressive stonework and where the largest houses were based in ancient times.
+Descend from Mt Terevaka and pass by Ana Te Pahu (Banana Cave), and travel northwest to visit Ahu Te Peu, a platform with some impressive stonework, and where the largest houses were based in ancient times.
 Finish the excursion by visiting the youngest part of the island on a coastal walk back to the town, passing by the caves of Ana Te Pora, Ana Kakenga (Two Windows Cave) and the lone moai at Hanga Kio'e before finishing at Tahai.